 - (8) Provide copies of repair estimates prepared by or on behalf of the company to insureds and claimants. - (9) Adopt and implement reasonable standards for the prompt investigation of claims. - (10) Make a prompt, fair, and equitable settlement of a claim in which liability and/or coverage is reasonably clear. - (11) Conduct an internal audit of all total loss claims in the population during the audit period and reevaluate the CCC valuations to determine that all amounts owed were paid to the insured.
 The company should then prepare an excel spreadsheet indicating the payments made as a result of the internal audit.
-This spreadsheet should be in the same format as the Restitution Spreadsheet sent by the Bureau for the Claims Underpayments. - obtained a rental vehicle, and reimburse any amount owed under Transportation Expense coverage.
+This spreadsheet should be in the same format as the Restitution Spreadsheet sent by the Bureau for the Claims Underpayments. - (12) Conduct an internal audit of all motorcycle claims and determine if the insured obtained a rental vehicle, and reimburse any amount owed under Transportation Expense coverage.
 The company should then prepare an excel spreadsheet indicating the payments made as a result of the internal audit.
 This spreadsheet should be in the same format as the Restitution Spreadsheet sent by the Bureau for the Claims Underpayments.